nickstanley574/nickstanley574.github.io/_drafts/teaching-reflections.md

 I come from a family of educators, my mother, father, aunts, and uncles varying from primary school to higher-ed.
 Besides learning how to make martinis and knowing what teachers say about their students, I learned teaching at any level is more of a vocation than a profession.
 While I have always known teaching is hard, experiencing it is something very different.

-The oddest thing from being an instructor is I now have a Rate My Professor page.
-I never thought back when I was looking at Rate My Professor posts during my college years I would one day have my own.
-Seeing the student posts makes me realize that students are evaluating me just has much has I am evaluating them.
-While I am reteaching myself materials I am about to teach to students 30+ students and be ready for a litany of unknown questions which kind felt like:
+The most bizarre aspect of being an instructor is having a ratemyprofessors.com page.
+Never did I imagine when I was looking at Rate My Professors posts during my college years I would one day have my own.
+Reading the students' posts made me realize students are evaluating me has much has I am evaluating them.

+At the same time, I am reteaching myself materials I am about to lecture to students 30+ students and be ready for a litany of unknown questions which felt like:

 <div style="text-align: center;">
     <img style="max-width: 60%;" src="{{ page.asset }}/whendidyoubecomeanexpert.png">
 </div>

-Initially, I thought the hardest part of teaching was going to be the lectures.
+Initially, my assumption was the lectures were going to be hardest part of teaching.
 How am I going to fill hours of content and keep students engaged?
-After the second lecture I realized that I was not only an instructor but an entertainer.
+After the second lecture I realized that I was not only an instructor, but an entertainer.

-Students could read the book, do the practice problems, but learning is a lot easier when it's entertaining.
-That's why children (and adults) will remember a MythBusters or a Magic School Bus episode over reading a chapter in a textbook.
+Students could read the book and do the practice problems on their own, but, learning is easier when it's entertaining.
+That's why children (and adults) remember material from a MythBusters or a Magic School Bus episode over reading a chapter in a textbook.
+After realizing this lecturing became fun, figuring out examples, homeworks and exams became a mental puzzle to solve.

-After realizing that I found lecturing fun, figuring out engaging examples and in class activities to teach core concepts became like a mental puzzle to solve.
-It was enjoyable thinking about examples, homework and exam questions that evaluate a student understanding of specific topics and skills.

 The hardest part for me was evaluating students' work.
 It was really hard for me to give low grades at first, because not too long ago I was a student thinking; "If I fail a course I wasted \$\$\$\$ and a lot of time".
 For students who didn't try, it wasn't too hard giving a low grade, however, for the students who did try and still struggled I help has much has I could.